 In most cases an invoice and a letter before action will suffice, however the following list, although not exhaustive, is a good reference to follow for the claim

 a.
-Previous communication with the subject debtor that show you have made them aware of the debt.
+Previous communication with the subject debtor that shows you have made them aware of the debt.

 b.
-Proof that goods or service were delivered
+Proof that goods or services were delivered

 c.
-Total amount that is owed and your payment terms
+The total amount that is owed and your payment terms

 d.
-Formal advance notification to the person that owes you money that you intend to take legal action – known as a LBA (letter before action) or LBC (letter before claim)
+Formal advance notification to the person that owes you money that you intend to take legal action – known as an LBA (letter before action) or LBC (letter before claim)

 4. Work out if they have any assets